How can you set up research data management from the start?

 VU General Policies and Regulations

-VU Amsterdam considers the careful handling of research data to be very important.
-The university has therefore formulated a Research Data Management policy which provides guidance for researchers and policy officers at VU Amsterdam.
+VU Amsterdam considers the careful handling of research data and software to be very important.
+The university has therefore formulated a Research Data and Software Management Policy which articulates how to handle research data and software.
+The policy lists the responsibilities regarding research data and software management for researchers, department heads, faculty boards and the university as a whole.

-Since the VU policy for RDM is formulated in general terms, faculties have worked out more detailed guidelines for their own faculty.
+Since the VU Amsterdam policy for Research Data and Software Management is formulated in general terms, faculties have worked out more detailed policies and guidelines for their own faculty.
 These faculty-specific guidelines can be found below.

 For RDM policies and guidelines at Amsterdam UMC, location VUmc, please get in touch with Research Data Management Support at Amsterdam UMC.